YouTube Thumbnail: How To Find The Source Code

 Get the Thumbnail via Embed Code

-Extract video ID from the embed code, then use img.youtube.com/vi/ID/hqdefault.jpg (standard) or maxresdefault.jpg (high res) to get the thumbnail URL.
+Extract video ID from the embed code, then use img.youtube.com/vi/ID/hqdefault.jpg (standard).

 1. Copy the video’s ID